 Registration Precinct: Lamotte

 Registration Date: June 5, 1917

 Karen Coller Curell remembers Bill as being tall and slender and working in the insurance business.
-He was probably born in the woodshed behind the farmhouse of his parent's Sanilac County farm.

 So glad to hear from you.
 I used to live with your grandfather and his wife, Hazelle, in the early 1940s while I was a student at Owosso (MI) High School.
 I always loved him.
 He was such a nice man.
 And he had a high regard for me, too, I know, even though he nicknamed me "Wild Bill" because I did every errand so speedily!!
 I helped Hazelle check her students' papers every night, ran errands to the store, and helped clean house every Saturday morning before I went home for the weekend.
 Was paid $1.00 plus my room and board for that.
 And I was glad to get it!!
 One other important job was for me to help Billy find his pipe almost daily.
 He'd drop it down and forget where it was.

 Billy and Hazelle lived in three different houses in this area.
 I lived with them in two.
 The first was a rented apartment only a block from the high school where Hazelle taught.
 The second was a duplex home they bought just half a block away from that apartment building, so it was still within walking distance for her.
 After I went on to college, another girl lived with them, as I had done.